 - Scholarships for Hispanics

 - Migrant Scholarships

 - Page Education Foundation Scholarships

-Some public colleges and universities in Minnesota offer in-state tuition to all of their students, regardless of citizenship or state of residence.
-There is no universal policy in Minnesota dictating how tuition will be charged to undocumented students.
-The following public institutions charge the resident tuition rate to all students:
+Even if you do not qualify for the MN Dream Act, some public colleges and universities in Minnesota offer in-state tuition to all of their students, regardless of immigration status or state of residence.
+The following public institutions charge the in-state tuition rate to all students:

 - Alexandria Technical College: Alexandria

 - Anoka-Ramsey Community College: Cambridge and Coon Rapids